danintel/sawtooth-faq/transaction-processing.rst

 Where do transactions originate?
 --------------------------------
 From the client.
 The client sends a transaction to a validator, in a batch with one or more transactions.
-The tranactions are sent to the validator, via the REST API, for the validator to add to the blockchain.
+The transactions are sent to the validator, via the REST API, for the validator to add to the blockchain.

 Can the same transaction appear in multiple blocks?
 --------------------------------